 Piece of cake, right?
 Now, let's get deeper into each one of the steps.

 1. Assure the management commitment

-Collect inputs from the managers on launch plan, suggestion management and rules.
+Collect inputs from the managers on the launch plan, suggestion management, and rules.
 When they get to influence the implementation, they become more committed to it.
 Therefore, it is important to involve key managers in the planning process.